Do you suspect you may have blocked fallopian tubes and are wondering what your options are?

-Before IVF, your doctor may recommend removing your fallopian tubes or draining them.
+Before IVF, your doctor may recommend removing or draining your fallopian tubes.
 It appears that hydrosalpinx can affect IVF negatively (20).

-The good news is that this voluntary surgery, called tubal ligation, to block your fallopian tubes can sometimes be reversed (21).
+The good news is that this voluntary surgery that blocks your fallopian tubes, called tubal ligation, can sometimes be reversed (21).

-When the reversal is done microsurgically, the success rate of pregnancy is between 40 and 70 percent (22).
+When the reversal is done microsurgically, the success rate of pregnancy is between 40% and 70% (22).
 IVF is still an option if you chose this method of birth control earlier in your life.

 The decision to have a tubal ligation reversal as opposed to IVF can be a difficult one.
 There are factors you need to consider.
 If you are young and plan on having more than one child, then reversal might be a good option.
 However, if you are over 35 years old, IVF could be a better choice.

 The cost of either procedure can vary from state to state.
-IVF will generally be more expensive and this might factor into your decision.
+IVF will generally be more expensive, so this might factor into your decision.
 Be sure you explore your options and are guided by a professional in the field when deciding what to do.

 Summing It All Up